imransaadullah/downloadCSVFromJSON/ReadMe.md

 ## License

-This package is licensed under the MIT license.
+This package is licensed under the ISC license.